magao-x/handbook/operating/alignment.rst

 Pyramid Alignment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Sorry we haven't documented this.
+Volunteers welcome.

 Coronagraph Alignment
 ------------------------------------

+NOTE: these steps are out of date compared to how we now do it.
+Talk to Jared or Sebastiaan for more info.

 Due to their (lack of) intrinsic repeatability, the three wheels holding the coronagraph components must be adjusted every time they are moved.
 Aligning the coronagraph should proceed in the following order so that wheels do not need to be moved after adjustment.
 The first step "Pupil Mask Alignment" *should be conducted every time the system is started up*.